BioJulia/BioStructures.jl/docs/src/documentation.md

 end
 ```

-Models are ordered numerically; chains are ordered by character, except the empty chain is last; residues are ordered by residue number and insertion code with hetero residues after standard residues; atoms are ordered by atom serial.
+Models are ordered numerically; chains are ordered by chain ID character ordering, except the empty chain is last; residues are ordered by residue number and insertion code with hetero residues after standard residues; atoms are ordered by atom serial.

 `collect` can be used to get arrays of sub-elements. `collectatoms`, `collectresidues`, `collectchains` and `collectmodels` return arrays of a particular type from a structural element or element array.